bitnami/containers/bitnami/apisix-ingress-controller/README.md

-# Bitnami package for Apache APISIX Ingress Controller
+# Bitnami Secure Image for Apache APISIX Ingress Controller

 ## What is Apache APISIX Ingress Controller?